 Although there may be an initial deposit requirement, some banks will waive that if you show you have a steady income and are able to make regular contributions.

-You also have the option of opening up your traditional IRA with a robo-advisor, such as Acorns.
+You also have the option of opening up your traditional IRA with a robo-advisor.
 It's easy to open an account, and they do all the heavy lifting so you don't have to actively manage your IRA.

 Make sure to price-check online purchases with the help of Capital One Shopping.
 It’s totally free to use and takes less than a minute to set up.

 Last year the service saved its customers over $160 million, and with just a few clicks you can start saving, too.

 Download Capital One Shopping today and stop paying more than you have to for the exact same stuff.